pablobernabeu/preprocessing-NoWaC-Corpus-in-R/README.md

 Before using this script, the frequency list can be downloaded from  https://www.hf.uio.no/iln/english/about/organization/text-laboratory/services/nowac-frequency.html.
 The list is described as 'frequency list sorted primary alphabetic and secondary by frequency within each character', and the direct URL is: https://www.tekstlab.uio.no/nowac/download/nowac-1.1.lemma.frek.sort_alf_frek.txt.gz.
 The download requires signing in to an institutional network.
 Last, the downloaded file must be unzipped.

+#### Reference of the corpus

-Corpus reference: Guevara, E. R. (2010).
+Guevara, E. R. (2010).
 NoWaC: A large web-based corpus for Norwegian.
 In *Proceedings of the NAACL HLT 2010 Sixth Web as Corpus Workshop* (pp. 1-7). https://aclanthology.org/W10-1501